semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

   pattern: "data = $DATA;"
 ```

-The example above allows to match Base64-encoded data such as in the following target input:
+The example above allows matching Base64-encoded data such as in the following target input:

 ```
 data = bGlnaHQgd29yaw==;